common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 Speaker: Rupe

+So why didn't CWL work with MPI?

 ---
 # Message Passing Interface

-The Message Passing Interface (MPI) is an important standard for HPC (*i.e.* large, tightly-coupled simulations)
+The Message Passing Interface (MPI) is an important standard for HPC, *i.e.* large, tightly-coupled simulations.

-Start many copies of the same program, which differ only by a unique index (their rank)
+Start many copies of the same program, which differ only by a unique index (their rank).

-MPI is a library allowing them to perform
+MPI is a library allowing them to perform:
 - point-to-point and collective communication
 - synchronisation operations,
 - IO
 - more

-Typically MPI programs have to be started by a special launcher
+Typically MPI programs have to be started by a special launcher:

 ```bash
 mpiexec -n $NPROCS $APPLICATION $ARGS